vogt4nick/recipes.vogt4nick.com/src/recipes/desserts/piecrust.md

     ??? question "What if my dough tears while rolling?"
         Use ragged edges of dough to repair tears.
 Add a drop of water when you press the patch into place.

+=== "Prebaked Directions"
+    1. **Prepare piecrust** following the relevant directions.
+The piecrust must be chilled before baking.
+    2. **Preheat oven** to 425 F (220 C).
+    3. **Weigh down piecrust with foil.** Press piecrust firmly into the pie plate.
+Lightly grease one side a large sheet of foil with butter.
+Press the foil onto the crust butter-side down.
+Pour some dry rice or beans into the foil.
+    4. **Bake at 425F** for 12 minutes.
+Remove from oven.
+Remove weights and foil.
+    5. **Bake at 350F**.
+Reduce oven to 350 F (175 C).
+Bake 10 minutes until the crust turns golden brown color.
+    6. **Cool to room-temperature** on a wire rack before filling.

+    !!! info "Continue baking until crust is golden brown if the pie's filling requires no additonal baking."

+    ??? question "Why do we weigh down the piecrust?"
+        The piecrust can bubble and lose its shape while baking.
+Weighing it down helps safeguard a crust that looks as good as it tastes.

 ??? abstract "References"
     Inspired by [How to Cook Everything](https://www.amazon.com/How-Cook-Everything-Recipes-Anniversary/dp/0764578650).